How to treat gastroenteritis this winter?

 - Wear a mask as soon as the first symptoms appear

-What are the reflexes to adopt to deal with the symptoms?
+What reflexes should be adopted to deal with the symptoms?

-The manifestation of gastroenteritis is very taxing on the body.
-In fact, the virus causes inflammation of the gastric and intestinal mucosa, explaining abdominal pain, diarrhea and vomiting.
-It can also cause a moderate fever, often below 39°.
+The manifestation of gastroenteritis is very trying for the body.
+Indeed, the virus causes inflammation of the gastric and intestinal mucosa, explaining abdominal pain, diarrhea and vomiting.
+It can also cause a moderate fever, often less than 39 °.
 In addition to the restrictive and unpleasant nature of such symptoms, the main consequence they cause is dehydration.
-Due to irritation of the intestinal walls, water from food is not absorbed into the body, it remains in the stools which explains their liquid character.
-This lack of water absorption is made worse by vomiting.
-Likewise, repeated vomiting prevents proper nutrition and the maintenance of blood sugar levels.
+Because of the irritation of the intestinal walls, water from food is not absorbed into the body, it remains in the stools, which explains their liquid nature.
+This lack of water absorption is aggravated by vomiting.
+Similarly, repeated vomiting prevents proper nutrition and the maintenance of blood sugar (blood sugar level).

-The challenge is then to rehydrate and adapt your diet so that it is assimilated by the body and does not aggravate the inflammation of the digestive tract.
-To do this, we will explain to you how to rehydrate as effectively as possible and what diet to adopt.
+The challenge is then to rehydrate and adapt your diet so that it can be assimilated by the body and does not aggravate the inflammation of the digestive tract.
+To do this, we will explain how to rehydrate as effectively as possible and what diet to adopt.

-To help you fight dehydration, the first reflex to have is to increase your fluid intake to 2L of water per day.
-However, we must not forget that the drop in water absorption also leads to electrolyte losses (sodium, potassium, chlorine) which must also be compensated.
+To help you combat dehydration, the first thing to do is to increase your water intake to 2L of water per day .
+However, it should not be forgotten that the drop in water absorption also leads to electrolyte losses (sodium, potassium, chlorine) that must also be compensated for.
 Hydratis is then the right solution to optimize rehydration and compensate for mineral salt losses caused by diarrhea and vomiting.
 Thanks to its formula enriched with sodium and glucose, water absorption is maximized compared to water intake alone and also compensates for electrolyte losses.
-Oral rehydration drinks are strongly recommended in cases of gastro.
-They allow people at risk of dehydration - young children and the elderly - rapid rehydration.
-Thanks to flavored tablets giving the water a pleasant and fruity taste, as well as a sachet range, specially developed for seniors, Hydratis ensures effective rehydration for young and old.
+Oral rehydration drinks are highly recommended in cases of gastroenteritis.
+They allow people at risk of dehydration - young children and the elderly - to rehydrate quickly.
+Thanks to flavored tablets that give the water a pleasant and fruity taste, as well as a range in sachets, specially developed for seniors, Hydratis ensures effective rehydration for young and old.

-Regarding food, you should avoid foods that are irritating (spices, fried foods, coffee, alcohol, rich in gluten) for the stomach and intestine and which could aggravate diarrhea and vomiting.
-We will also avoid foods rich in fiber (fruits and vegetables, with the exception of those mentioned below) which accelerate transit and are therefore not recommended here.
+Regarding diet, avoid foods that irritate the stomach and intestines (spices, fried foods, coffee, alcohol, gluten-rich foods) and that could aggravate diarrhea and vomiting.
+Also avoid foods rich in fiber (fruits and vegetables, except those listed below) that accelerate transit and are therefore not recommended here.

-Likewise, lactose-based foods may eventually be removed from the diet, if they are not well digested by the body and if the symptoms are severe.
-The foods to favor must be rich in starch and pectin, two substances beneficial against gastrointestinal tract for their constipating effect.
-We therefore recommend a diet based on rice and well-cooked carrots.
-You can also eat compotes and ripe bananas, which will not aggravate diarrhea and provide a supply of sugar and potassium.
+Similarly, lactose-based foods can possibly be removed from the diet, if they are not well digested by the body and if the symptoms are severe.
+The foods to favor should be rich in starch and pectin, two substances beneficial against gastroenteritis due to their constipating effect.
+Thus, we recommend a diet based on rice and well-cooked carrots.
+You can also eat compotes and ripe bananas, which will not aggravate diarrhea and provide sugar and potassium.

-Certain natural supplements sold in drugstore aisles can also help you relieve stomach aches and loose stools.
-Products based on activated charcoal which detoxifies the intestine or clay which lines the intestinal mucosa and helps it heal from inflammation.
-Be careful however, these products can influence the absorption of medications, you will need to take care to take them away from any other treatment, i.e. 2 hours before or after.
+Some natural supplements sold in drugstores can also help you relieve stomach aches and loose stools.
+Products based on activated charcoal that detoxifies the intestine or clay that lines the intestinal mucosa and helps it heal from inflammation.
+Be careful, however, these products can affect the absorption of medications, you will have to make sure to take them away from any other treatment, i.e. 2 hours before or after.

 Although unpleasant, gastroenteritis is fortunately a short-lived illness when you adopt the right reflexes.
-The most important thing is to maintain your hydration level, especially for people who become dehydrated quickly.
+The most important thing is to maintain your hydration level, especially in people who become dehydrated quickly.

 Hydratis is an ideal solution to compensate for mineral losses and rehydrate effectively.

-This is why if an infant or a senior carries the gastro virus, you should not hesitate to consult the pediatrician or treating doctor to avoid any potentially serious situation of dehydration.
-Finally, if the disease persists and/or aggravating factors appear (blood in the stools, weight loss, fatigue and chronic pain, etc.) we also recommend that you consult your doctor without delay.
+This is why if an infant or a senior is carrying the gastro virus, you should not hesitate to consult your pediatrician or doctor to avoid any potentially serious situation of dehydration.
+Finally, if the disease persists and/or aggravating factors appear (blood in the stool, weight loss, fatigue and chronic pain, etc.), we also recommend that you consult your doctor without delay.